Introduction

 in Get Merchant Accounts will be returned as disconnected

-and you will not receive transaction data for the user’s merchant account until it is reconnected.
-In this case, you’ll want to display a UX in your app to allow users to reconnect their account.
+webhook event.
+You’ll want to display a UX in your app to allow users to reconnect their account.
 For example, you may choose to display a button that says “Reconnect” or similar.